ipasimulator/ipasim/src/HeadersAnalyzer/README.md

 For example, emitting some global variable and initializing it with address to that function.
 But that would also require an AST-rewriting step or emitting textual code.

-**TODO: This doesn't get us inherited methods, so we don't have wrappers for them.**

 #### Our approach

 We chose the simplest (and we believe also the cleanest) solution - we used Clang's `LangOpts.EmitAllDecls` and made it emit really all declarations.